Frankie116/TF-using-modules/README.md

 [04] Save a Snapshot of the Jenkins server

-[05] Enable a newly built server to use a snapshot with Jenkins, java & apache installed
+[05] Enable a newly built server to use a restored snapshot with Jenkins, java & apache installed.
+        - Any Jenkins jobs created should also be shown on the newly restored server.

 [06] Enable the same EIP to persist even after a Terraform destroy & re-apply [Done]